ayeshakhan2004/AEGIS-Sec/TASKS.md

 ---

 ## Ayesha — Model Validation (Core Technical Risk)
 **Why this matters:** Everything else depends on whether an 8B-14B local model can produce usable structured commands.
-If it can't, the whole architecture needs rethinking — so this gets validated first, before anyone builds on top of it.
+If it can't, the whole architecture needs rethinking — so this gets validated first.

 - [ ] Install Ollama, pull `llama3.1:8b` and `qwen2.5-coder:14b`
 - [ ] Build Pydantic schema for command structure